getgud-io/python-getgud-sdk/README.md

 ## What Can You Do With GetGud's SDK

 Getgud Python SDK allows you to integrate your game with the GetGud platform.
 Once integrated, you will be able to:
-- Stream live Game data to GetGud's cloud (In-match Actions, In-match Reports, In-match Chat messages)
+- Stream live game data to GetGud's cloud, including in-match actions, in-match reports, and in-match chat messages.
 - Send Reports about historical matches to GetGud.
 - Send (and update) player information to GetGud.

+## Build requirements:
+The deployment folder contains everything needed to build and link the SDK into a Python project.
+However, for the Python version of the SDK, dependencies are hidden from the user:
+### Linux:
+Dependencies:
+- libcurl development kit.
+- zlib development kit.
+- openssl development kit.
+- libssl development kit.
+- libcrypto development kit.
+- g++ and gcc packages.
+- pthread library.

+### Windows:
+- libcurl library package.
+- zlib library package.

+Depending on the local machine's environment, some additional library linking might be required.
+A test project with a complete setup is included in the root folder.

 ## Prerequisites

-For more context please check [CPP SDK Docs](https://github.com/getgud-io/cpp-getgud-sdk) To start, we should understand the basic structure Getgud's SDK uses to understand an FPS:
+For more context please check [CPP SDK Docs](https://github.com/getgud-io/cpp-getgud-sdk) To start, we need to understand the basic structure GetGud's SDK uses for an FPS:

 **Titles->1->N->Games->1->N->Matches->1->N->Actions**